Followers

 Sarvastivadin and Theravadin both have complete Abhidhamma texts.
 Other Buddhist schools do not have complete Abhidhamma texts.
 Sarvastiada Abhidhamma texts were written in Sanskrit language.
 Later as a result of foreign invention Sanskrit scriptures destroyed.
 Before destruction of the Sarastivada Tipiṭaka, a Chinese translation of all texts has been brought to China.
 Thravadin have complete Abhidhamma texts in original.
 They used Pāli language to write their texts.
 Both tradition have seven books as Abhidhamma texts.
 The important thing is those seven texts are different among the two schools.

-Third council held in 253 BC.
-Yamaka may have written after third council.
+Third Council held in 253 BC.
+Yamaka may have written after the Third Council.
 In Yamaka does not say any new thing but explains technical terms frequently used in Abhidhamma.
-Patthana also may have written after third council.
+Patthana also may have written after the Third Council.
 According to content of Paṭṭhāna clear that it tries to explain the cardinal philosophy of paccaya relation which comes in Kathāvattu.
 But Milindapañha which belong to 100BC refer about seven books of Abhidhamma.
-Some scholars says some Abhidhamma texts books completed within 3rd council.
+Some scholars says some Abhidhamma texts books completed within the Third Council.

 Primary Resources